-This friend of mine blamed her parents for a miserable childhood, her business associates for bailing out on her, her friends for not being there when she needed them.
+My friend blamed her parents for a miserable childhood and her business associates for bailing on her.
+She blamed her friends for not being there when she needed them.
 Eventually she turned the pointing finger inward and finally took responsibility for bringing her troubles upon herself.

 Stage 3: Acknowledge weakness

 Being a very strong and proud person, it took a lot of effort for this person to talk about her imperfections.
-She admitted that she had not been honest, had let down people who trusted and counted on her, and was hypocritical in her earlier exhortations to others to behave morally while she was secretly breaking all her own rules.
+She admitted that she had not been honest and had let down people who trusted and counted on her.
+She admitted to hypocrisy in her earlier exhortations to others to behave morally while she was secretly breaking all her own rules.